zadolphe/datascience/Readme.md

 Probability and statistics [noteboooks](/stats-and-probability)

-Note that notebooks are designed to be viewed in github and view export png and jpeg files
+Note that notebooks are designed to be viewed in github with some visuals exported to png and jpeg files in folders